-The Hastings Blossom Festival was started in 1950 to attract visitors, and to show up its rival, the nearby city of Napier.
+The Hastings Blossom Festival was started in 1950 to attract visitors to the city, and to show up its nearby rival, Napier.
 It celebrates the beginning of the fruit-growing season.
 The highlight is the parade of floats decorated with real or artificial blossoms.
 In 1957 a Queen Carnival was held.
 The Blossom Queen rode on one of the floats.

 Hastings District Libraries

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.